SoundMindsAI/ai_examples/An_LLM_Query_Understanding_Service/README.md

 - **Redis (>=5.0.0)**: An in-memory data structure store, used as a cache to store previously processed queries and their results.
 Redis significantly improves response times for repeated queries by eliminating the need to process them through the LLM again.

+- **Accelerate (>=0.21.0)**: Hugging Face's library for efficient model deployment, enabling advanced features like model offloading to disk, quantization, and optimized device placement.
+This is critical for running large models like Qwen2-7B on devices with limited memory by distributing model layers across GPU and disk storage.

 ## FastAPI in Detail

 FastAPI is a modern Python web framework for building APIs that offers several advantages: